 The major difference between economics and marketing is that economists believe consumers are rational and seek products providing the greatest utility.
-Marketers accept that consumers (including business consumers) are sometimes (often) irrational — else why would middle-aged men like red corvettes — and utility includes social status, ego stroking, group affinity and lots more borrowed from psychology and sociology.
+Marketers accept that consumers (including business consumers) are sometimes (often) irrational — else why would middle-aged men like red corvettes — and utility include social status, ego-stroking, group affinity and lots more borrowed from psychology and sociology.

 Even finance is mired in the debate over rationality and utility.
 Financial formulas include elements such as interest rates, betas, and other rational investment variables.
 However, a new school of thought, called behavioral finance, mirrors marketing in many respects by including non-rational investment criteria such as the “coolness” factor of Apple.